Connections on non-abelian Gerbes and their Holonomy: Introduction

+between 2-functors defined on $U_{\alpha}$.
+Local trivializations lead to \emph{descend data}, generalizing the transition functions of a bundle.
+The descent data of a 2-functor with a local trivialization consists of the 2-functors $\mathrm{triv}_{\alpha}$, of transformations

+between 2-functors over $U_{\alpha} \cap U_{\beta}$, and of higher coherence data that we shall ignore for the purposes of this introduction.
+The theory of local trivializations and descent data for 2-functors is developed in our paper \cite{schreiber6} and reviewed in Section \ref{sec:loctriv}.

+The smoothness conditions we want to formulate are imposed with respect to descent data; they are the content of Section \ref{sec6_3}.
+First of all, we require that the 2-functors $\mathrm{triv}_{\alpha}$ are smooth.
+This makes sense since they take values in the \emph{Lie} 2-groupoid $\mathrm{Gr}$.
+For certain Lie 2-groupoids, a theory developed in our paper \cite{schreiber5} identifies the smooth functors $\mathrm{triv}_{\alpha}$ with certain 2-forms $B_{\alpha}$ on $U_{\alpha}$ --- the curving of the gerbe connection.
+In order to treat the transformations $g_{\alpha\beta}$, we apply an observation in abstract 2-category theory: the transformations $g_{\alpha\beta}$ can be regarded as a collection of functors

-Now, the smoothness condition on these descent data is the requirement that the functors $\holo(g_{\alpha\beta})$ are transport functors and that the modifications $\holo(f_{\alpha\beta\gamma})$ and $\holo(\psi_{\alpha})$ are morphisms between transport functors.
-According to the correspondence between transport functors and fibre bundles with connection established in \cite{schreiber3}, we thus require that certain structures are a smooth fibre bundle with connection, or smooth bundle morphisms that respect the connections.
+for $\Lambda T$ a certain category of diagrams in $T$.
+The smoothness condition that we impose for the transformation $g_{\alpha\beta}$ is that the functors $\holo(g_{\alpha\beta})$ are transport functors.
+According to the before-mentioned correspondence between transport functors and fibre bundles with connection, we thus obtain a smooth fibre bundle $\holo(g_{\alpha\beta})$ with connection over two-fold overlaps $U_{\alpha} \cap U_{\beta}$ --- a significant feature of a gerbe.

-A detailed development of transport 2-functors is the content of the first part of the present article, including the Sections \ref{sec1} to \ref{sec3}.
-In Section \ref{sec1} we review the path 2-groupoid $\mathcal{P}_2(M)$ of a smooth manifold $M$ and list some features of 2-functors defined on them.
-We introduce local trivializations of 2-functors and their descent data.
-This discussion also incorporates transformations between the 2-functors and modifications between those, so that the descent data is naturally arranged in a 2-category $\transsmoothpi{i}{2}{}{}_M$ associated to the 2-functor $i:\mathrm{Gr} \to T$ that realizes the structure 2-groupoid $\mathrm{Gr}$ in the target 2-category $T$.

-Section \ref{sec2_5} is devoted to the reconstruction of globally defined 2-functors from local descent data.
-This turns out to be a difficult problem that involves lifts of paths and lifts of homotopies between paths to a \v Cech-like covering of the path 2-groupoid that combines the path 2-groupoids $\mathcal{P}_2(U_{\alpha})$ of the open sets with ,,jumps`` between those.
-The result is an equivalence of 2-categories

-between the 2-category of globally defined transport 2-functors with $\mathrm{Gr}$-structure and the 2-category of locally defined descent data.
-Section \ref{sec3} contains a detailed discussion of the smoothness conditions we have imposed on the descent data.

-The second part of the present article concerns the relation between transport 2-functors and other gerbes and the impact of our concept for these gerbes.
-The following observation may illuminate what transport 2-functors have to do with gerbes.
-The transformation $g_{\alpha\beta}$ which is part of the descent data corresponds by definition to a transport functor

-on the two-fold intersection $U_{\alpha} \cap U_{\beta}$, whereas transport functors are equivalent to fibre bundles with connection.
-Hence, transport 2-functors equip the two-fold intersections of an open cover with fibre bundles -- one of the significant ingredients of a gerbe, see e.g. \cite{hitchin3}.